Logius-standaarden/fsc-core/draft-fsc-core-00.md

 * *Reason(string):*
 The FSC specific error code
 * *Domain(string):*
 The FSC component which generated the error.
-The following components are allowed `directory`,`contract_manager`, `inway`, `outway`
+The following components are allowed `directory`,`manager`, `inway`, `outway`

 ## Contract

 The Contract fields are described below.
-The gRPC interface used by the Contract Manager is defined in the [Contract Interface section](#contract_interface).
+The gRPC interface used by the Manager is defined in the [Contract Interface section](#contract_interface).

 * *ID(bytes):*
 UUID of the Contract.